AndyV773/pp4/README.md

 - A Login/logout user display message
 - Copyright information with a dynamically updated date

-- Home desktop
+**Desktop**

 ![home desktop](static/images/readme/features/home/home-destop.jpg)

-- Home mobile
+**Mobile**

 ![home mobile](static/images/readme/features/home/home-mobile.jpg)

 ### Navigation

-The naviagtional menu was used from [W3S Sidenav](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_sidenav_full).
-It slides in from the right and displays content for both authorized and unauthorized users.
+The naviagtional menu was used from [W3S](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_sidenav_full).
+It slides in from the right and displays content for both authorized and unauthorised users.
 It also adjusts to the screen size, covering the full screen on small devices and 67% on large devices, ensuring the channel list remains visible.
 Additionally, it includes copyright information with a dynamically updated date

 - Authorised user navigation menu content includes
   - Account